tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 Keeping to the constraints shown in the [Ports and adapters symbols aside](#port-and-adapters-symbols-aside), all communication to the domain model is done via a port and adapter pair.
 The exception, Yahoo, is explained later.
 We've broken down the previous coarse grained architecture into a series of interfaces (ports), their implementations (adapters) and domain model.

-To create a comparable coverage, we'd design tests around the following.
+To create a comparable coverage, we'd design tests around the following using the decoupled ports and adapters approach.

 * UI to Portfolio Port
   * Portfolio value display tests